auxesis/gastro/README.markdown

 #### MySQL

 MySQL is required due to OGC spatial analysis functions.
-In theory it should work with Postgres too, but is untested.
+In theory it should work with Postgres too, but it is untested.

-The Rake tasks assume your MySQL root user with no password set.
+The `db:create` and `db:destroy` Rake tasks assume your MySQL root user with no password set.

 #### Redis